Stepping a heavy mast on a sail boat can be an awkward job.

 mechanical advantage to lift the mast from horizontal.

-- I want to slide the mast without it falling off the roller.
+- I couldn't slide the mast aft without it falling off the roller.

 FABRICATION CHANGES

-- 2 hand holds were welded to the bottom of the outer tube to eliminate hand slipping when lifting.
+- 2 hand holds were welded to the bottom of the outer tube to eliminate hand slipping when extending the post. (since removed).

-- A hole was drilled through the inner tube to push a locking pin through.
+- A hole was drilled through both tubes to push a locking pin through.

 - The top 1' of the inner tube was painted white to indicate when to stop lifting the outer tube.